Quartzic/course-alert/README.md

 python course-alert.py
 ```

-Once started, the script will continuously check the enrollment data for the specified course and send push notifications when seats become available.
+Once started, the script will continuously check the enrollment data for the specified courses and send push notifications when seats become available.
 It will also send notifications in case of errors, or when the script is stopped.

 ## License